25 min read

 • Lead Quality: Do the leads fit your ICP?
 Are they progressing through the sales funnel?
 Implement a lead scoring system to prioritize the best opportunities.

 • Cost Per Lead (CPL): Calculate this by dividing your total SEO investment (tools, content, agency fees) by the number of leads generated.
-This helps you compare the efficiency of SEO to other channels.

 • Customer Lifetime Value (CLV): Do customers from organic search stick around longer or spend more over time?
 Tracking CLV reveals the true long term value of your SEO investment.